Co-dfns/Co-dfns/README.md

 ## Getting Help

+Documentation on Co-dfns can be found in the [docs/](docs/) folder.

 APL and Co-dfns can be a little different at first.
 I encourage you to contact me (arcfide@sacrideo.us) for any questions you may have regarding either APL or Co-dfns.